A young girl abandoned as a baby is the recipient of the symbolic 100 millionth shoe box gift from Operation Christmas Child

 Brenda just grinned as she slowly unpacked her box, carefully inspecting each item as Evilyn explained them with the help of a translator.

-There were candy canes from Alex Nsengimana, who received a shoe box after surviving genocide in Rwanda.
-A small musical stuffed lamb was added by Oksana Nelson, who got her shoe box at an orphanage in Russia before being adopted by a family in the U.S. Brenda smiled and listened intently as the lamb played “Jesus Loves Me,” before she dug into a purple pouch containing soap, a toothbrush, toothpaste, and other hygiene items.
+There were items from Alex Nsengimana, who received a shoe box after surviving genocide in Rwanda.
+A small musical stuffed lamb was added by Oksana Nelson, who got her shoe box at an orphanage in Russia before being adopted by a family in the U.S. Brenda smiled and listened intently as the lamb played “Jesus Loves Me,” before she dug into a purple pouch containing soap, a toothbrush, and other hygiene items.

 “These are my friends,” said Evilyn as she flipped through a photo album showcasing snapshots of the journey of Brenda’s gift.
 Each new page held a photo of the group or individual who added items to the box.